 The UAAL% is the amount required to fund this difference.
 It is the amount, expressed as a level percentage of payroll, necessary to amortize the UAAL.
-The Meet & Confer Agreement has specified that this amortization should be over a period of 29 years beginning July 1, 2010.
+The Amended and Restated Meet & Confer Agreement has specified that this amortization should be over an open 30-year period beginning July 1, 2011.
 Item 11a of Table 2 shows the UAAL%.

-The calculated rate is used in determining the contributions necessary to meet the funding policy for the twelve-month period beginning July 1, 2011.
-Based on projected payroll, the FY 2012 employer contribution is estimated to be \$133.1 million.
+The calculated rate is used in determining the contributions necessary to meet the funding policy for the twelve-month period beginning July 1, 2012.
+Based on projected payroll, the FY 2013 actuarially determined employer contribution is estimated to be \$137.8 million.